-Which player or team made you fall in love with basketball?
+Which player or team made you fall in love with the NBA?

 Alex Kennedy: I fell in love with basketball because of Tracy McGrady and the early-2000s Orlando Magic.
 They were my local team, and McGrady made the game look so easy.
 He scored at will (winning back-to-back scoring titles and, at one point, averaging 32.1 points per game).
 I had T-Mac shoes, shirts, bracelets, etc. My first NBA game was the Christmas Day showdown between McGrady and LeBron James in 2003.
 In Orlando’s overtime win, T-Mac had 41 points, 11 assists and 8 rebounds while LeBron had 34 points and 6 assists.
 From that point on, I was hooked.